sertansenturk/cookiecutter-ds-docker/README.md

 2. An [mlflow](https://mlflow.org/) tracking server to store experiments
 3. A [postgresql](https://www.postgresql.org/) database, which stores mlflow tracking information

-- The template also includes a Docker image for Python test and development.
+- The template also includes a Docker image for local Python test and development, and another for building local Sphinx documantation.

 ## 2. Documentation